Jerome County, Idaho

 Jerome County is a county in the U.S. state of Idaho.
-As of the 2010 Census the county had a population of 22,374.
+As of the 2020 Census the county had a population of 24,237.
 The county seat and largest city is Jerome.
-The county was created by the Idaho Legislature on February 8, 1919, by a partition of Lincoln County.
-It was named after either Jerome Hill, a developer of the North Side Irrigation Project, his son-in-law Jerome Kuhn, or his grandson Jerome Kuhn, Jr.

-Jerome County is part of the Twin Falls, ID Micropolitan Statistical Area.

-The Minidoka Relocation Camp, one of ten Japanese American internment camps set up during World War II, was located in Jerome County, six miles (9.6 km) north of Eden.
+The county was created by the Idaho Legislature on February 8, 1919, from a partition of Lincoln County.
+It was named after either Jerome Hill, a developer of the North Side Irrigation Project, his son-in-law Jerome Kuhn, or his grandson Jerome Kuhn, Jr. Jerome County is part of the Twin Falls, ID Micropolitan Statistical Area.
+The Minidoka Relocation Camp, one of ten Japanese American internment camps set up during World War II, was located in Hunt of Jerome County, 6 mi north west of Eden.